 Opened in 1861, the Gold Hill Hotel is officially Nevada’s oldest hotel.
-Its on-site saloon was also the go-to after-shift hangout to the crew of one of the most disastrous mining accidents in Nevada history, back in 1869.
-Whatever the fire began, the collapse of the Yellow Jacket Mine’s timbers and resulting internal flood of poisonous gas finished, killing at least 35 miners.
-When the bar was relocated to the entrance of the property, it appears some thirsty souls may have missed the memo, seeing as the Great Room, the bar’s original location, continues to be a ghostly gathering place for flummoxed phantasms.
+Its on-site saloon was also the go-to after-shift hangout for the crew of one of the most disastrous mining accidents in Nevada history.
+Back in 1869, whatever the fire began, the collapse of the Yellow Jacket Mine’s timbers and resulting internal flood of poisonous gas finished, killing at least 35 miners.
+When the bar was relocated to the entrance of the property, it appears some thirsty souls may have missed the memo, seeing as the Great Room (the bar’s original location) continues to be a ghostly gathering place for flummoxed phantasms.

 Afterlife Goals: To be fair, the most we’ve heard on the spooky scale from the Boulder Dam Hotel are tales of cool hand-like sensations on shoulders—tame, compared to many Nevada haunts.
 But speaking of cool, that’s just what this palatial, 1933-built, historic gem was to government mucky-mucks; movie stars, like Shirley Temple, Bette Davis, and Will Rogers; and even eccentric Nevadan (yeah, we’ll claim him) Howard Hughes, who opted to recuperate here for months after crashing his plane on Lake Mead.
 Thanks to detail-obsessed preservationists, it still is.
 It’s also home to the fascinating (and free) Boulder City/Hoover Dam Museum.